Battle of Novi (1799)

-The Battle of Novi (15 August 1799) saw a combined army of the Habsburg monarchy and Imperial Russians under Field Marshal Alexander Suvorov attack a Republican French army under General Barthélemy Catherine Joubert.
-After a prolonged and bloody struggle, the Austro-Russians broke through the French defenses and drove their enemies into a disorderly retreat.
-Joubert was killed while French division commanders Catherine-Dominique de Pérignon and Emmanuel Grouchy were captured.
-Novi Ligure is in the province of Piedmont in Italy a distance of 58 km north of Genoa.
+The Battle of Novi took place on 15 August 1799, was a battle between combined army of the Habsburg monarchy and Imperial Russians under Field Marshal Alexander Suvorov and a Republican French army under General Barthélemy Catherine Joubert.
+As soon as Joubert fell during the battle, Jean Victor Marie Moreau immediately took overall command of the French forces.
+After a prolonged and bloody struggle, the Austro-Russians broke through the French defenses and drove their enemies into a disorderly retreat, while French division commanders Catherine-Dominique de Pérignon and Emmanuel Grouchy were captured.
+Novi Ligure is in the province of Piedmont in Northern Italy a distance of 58 km north of Genoa.
 The battle occurred during the War of the Second Coalition which was part of the French Revolutionary Wars.

+Novi was a strong defensive position situated on steep heights.
+An old fortress wall from the 15th century surrounded the city.
+This medieval wall served as a good defense for the French chasseurs.
+It was damaged in many places, there were breaks, but the French had barricaded all these breaches.

 In 1799, Russian and Austrian forces swept across the Po River valley, recapturing lands taken by Napoleon Bonaparte in 1796.
 The French troops in Italy were badly defeated at the major battles of Magnano, Cassano and the Trebbia.
 Subsequently, French and Cisalpine Italian troops retreated into Genoa and the Ligurian Republic.
 A new French government placed Joubert in command of the reformed Army of Italy and ordered him to take the offensive.
 Accordingly, the French army moved north across the mountain crests and assembled on high ground at Novi Ligure on 14 August.
 To Joubert's dismay, it was clear that large Coalition forces were nearby.
 The next morning Paul Kray's Austrian corps assaulted the French left flank and the battle was on.
-After a delay, Suvorov committed a Russian corps to attack the center and Michael von Melas' Austrian corps to attack the French right flank.
+After a delay, Suvorov committed a Russian corps to attack the center, where the walled town of Novi was, and Michael von Melas' Austrian corps to attack the French right flank.
 Kray's troops suffered heavy losses but by evening the French army was badly beaten and the French hold on the Italian Riviera was gravely weakened.
+Cavalry proved ineffective in such terrain and was hardly used by either the Allied or French sides.
+The Russo-Austrians deployed it en masse only to pursue.
 However, the Coalition planners proceeded to throw away their advantage by sending Suvorov's Russians to Switzerland, a change of strategy that ended badly.